tryscer/flock/flock-music.md

 ​	"Don't they have three million nice guys in New York?"
 Cindy whispers back.
 ​	"If you must know, they're not that nice."
 ​	Tim whispers, "I can still hear you two."
 ​	Through the doorway I can see Barry putting his hand on the phone.
 He draws a deep breath.
-A big, fake smile spreads upon his face.
+A big, elastic smile spreads upon his face.
 He puts the receiver to his ear.
 I can hear him say, "Father, good afternoon!"
 ​	Mr. Evans' secretary says, "I told Mr. Evans, I said so myself, I said 'Don't hire those Pillar people, their manager sounds shady. *And* she's a woman.'
 But would men listen?"
 ​	Cindy whispers, "You're here for a hot second and you claim possession of everything you see.
 What does that tell you?"
-​	Eleanore whispers back, "You try to buy everything you see, with cash or stuffed animals, what does that tell you?"
+​	Eleanore whispers back, "You try to buy everything you see, with cash or with stuffed animals, what does that tell you?"
 ​	Mr. Evans' secretary says, "I can also hear you now, girls.
 Kindly take it outside."
 ​	"I tried to warn them, miss," says Tim.
 ​	"You're on thin ice too, young man.
 Anyway, Dahlia, that is not the hottest story of the day--"